Mazlan has a passion for health and fitness and is into yoga, cycling, home workouts, and healthy food

 Classical Music and Cognitive Tasks

-Researchers also found that brain cells will light up at every single beat of the music you are listening - even in other brain regions that control emotion and movement.
+Researchers also found that brain cells light up at every single beat of the music you are listening to - even in other brain regions that control emotion and movement.

-That's the reason why you feel the emotion from the melody or the lyrics.
+That's the reason why you feel emotion from the melody or lyrics.
 It may prompt you to sing along or just hymn to the tune.
-Sometime, you may want to dance or just tap your feet to the rhythm.
+Sometimes, you may want to dance or just tap your feet to the rhythm.

 Music Therapy in Your Home

 Let's look at other ways how you can benefit and apply some of the above ideas in your home.